PrivSecLabs/PayloadDetectionLab/README.md

 - Advanced understanding of Powershell scripts and unathourized admin access.
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in analyzing and interpreting event logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.